top of page

 Youth Development Workshops

-We seek to partner and support the mission of schools and organizations serving children, youth & families by offering strength-based youth development workshops.
+We seek to partner and support the mission of schools and organizations serving men, children, youth & families by offering strength-based youth development workshops.
 Each workshop focuses on critical concepts key to positive youth development.
 Primary concepts include positive racial identity, mental health awareness, social emotional learning themes, and parental support.

 Screen Shot 2020-08-05 at 6.15.26 PM.png